tmkeil/Inception/README.md

 ```
 it specifies the version of redis (4.0) ':' is called a tag

+When you have a simple prompt program, when running, it aks for an input and shows that input then in the terminal.
+When you want to dockerize that application and run it as a docker container like : ``docker run tkeil/application``,
+the docker container doesn't listen for inputs.
+It doesn't have a terminal to read input from.
+For this, run the application in interactive mode with attached to the terminal.
 To run a container in interactive mode together with 't' it is attached to the terminal:
 ```
 docker run -it <image>
 ```

-When you have a simple prompt program, when running, it aks for an input and shows that input then in the terminal.
-When you want to dockerize that application and run it as a docker container like : ``docker run tkeil/application``,
-the docker container doesn't listen for inputs.
-It doesn't have a terminal to read input from.
+## Port Mapping
+The underlying host, where docker is installed is called docker host or docker engine.
+When we run a containerized web application, it runs and we are able to see, that the server is running.
+But how does a user access the application?
+When the applcation run on: ``http://0.0.0.0:5000/``, the application listens on port 5000.
+So one can access the application by accessing port 5000.
+But what IP to use, for accessing it from a web browser?
+There are 2 options:
+- 1: use the ip of the docker container (every container gets an ip assigned by default e.g: 172.17.0.2).
+This ip is an internal ip and is only accessable within the docker host.
+So for example in a browser inside the docker engine, you can go to http://172.17.0.2:5000 but from outside the engine, this doesn't work.
+- For this you can use the ip of the docker host e.g.: 192.168.1.5: But for that to work, you must have mapped the port from inside the docker container to a free port on the docker host.
+For example, if a user wants to access the app through port 80 from the host, you must port 80 from the docker engine to port 5000 from the container.
+This is done like that: ``docker run -p 80:5000 <image> ``.
+In this case a user from outside the docker host can go to: ``http://192.168.1.5:80`` and can connect to the application.
+- You can not port more than 2 applications to the same port on the docker host.

+## Volume mapping (making data persistent)
+When you run docker run mysql, the data is stored inside /var/lib/mysql inside the docker container.
+(The docker container has its own isolated file system).
+When you delete the mysql container and remove it, the container along with all the data inside it gets blown away.
+If you would like to persist data, you'd like to map a directory outside the container on the docker host to a directory inside the container.
+Create a directory on the docker host: /opt/datadir/ and map that to /var/lib/mysql/ is done with '-v' option: ``docker run -v /opt/datadir/:/var/lib/mysql/ mysql``.
+Is this way, when docker container runs, it will implicitly mount the external directory to a folder inside the docker container.
+In this way, all the data will now be stored in the external volume.

+## Inspect a container
+The docker ps command is good enough to get basic details about names and ids.
+But if you'd like to see additional details use: docker inspect <docker name or id>
+It returns all data in a json format like state, mounts, configurations, network settings ...

+## Container logs
+How to see the logs of a container, that runs in the background for example if it runs in detached mode?
+Use: docker logs <container name or id>

 ## What Does Docker Do?